digitallyinduced/ihp/Guide/jobs.markdown

     [UpdateUserJob, CleanDatabaseJob, OtherRandomJob]
 ```

-To add the dashboard to your application, you need to add a `parseRoute` call in one of your FrontControllers.
+To add the dashboard to your application, you need to add a `parseRoute` call to this type.
-For example, in `Web/FrontController.hs`, use this type as follows:

 ```haskell
 type MyJobDashboard = JobsDashboardController